Jeanne de Coesme, dame de Lucé et de Bonnétable

-Jeanne de Coëme, Dame de Lucé and de Bonnétable (1555–1601) was a French noble and courtier.
+Jeanne de Coësme, Dame de Lucé and de Bonnétable (1555 – 26 December 1601) was a French noblewoman and courtier.
 She was the daughter of Louis de Coesme and a member of the House of Bourbon.
 She married François de Bourbon, titled the Prince of Conti.
 As such, after her marriage she was the Princess of Conti.

-Biography
+Early life

 Jeanne was born in 1555.
-Her father Louis de Coesme was the Seigneur of Lucé.
-Her mother Anne de Pisseleu was the niece of Anne de Pisseleu, Duchess of Étampes, the celebrated mistress of Francis I of France.
-Jeanne was the heiress of Bonnétable, a commune in the Sarthe department in the region of Pays de la Loire in north-western France.
+She was the daughter of Louis de Coesme (1532–1563), Seigneur of Lucé, and Anne de Pisseleu (the niece of Anne de Pisseleu, Duchess of Étampes, the mistress of King Francis I).

+Her paternal grandparents were Charles III de Coësmes, Baron of Lucé, and Gabrielle d'Harcourt (a daughter of François d'Harcourt, seigneur de Bonnétable and Anne de Saint-Germain).
+Through her father, Jeanne was the heiress of Bonnétable, a commune in the Sarthe department in the region of Pays de la Loire in north-western France, which included the Château de Bonnétable (built by her paternal grandmother's grandfather, Jean d'Harcourt, in 1476).

+Personal life

+Her first marriage, in January 1576, was to Louis de Montafié (1550–1577), Count of Montafié, Lord of Piedmont, Prince of Carignano.
+He was the son of Georges de Montafié and Bianca Orsini.
+Together they had one son and two daughters, including: